Straight-through processing

-Straight-through processing (STP) is a method used by financial companies to speed up financial transactions by processing without manual intervention (straight-through).
+Straight-through processing (STP) is a method used by financial companies to speed up financial transactions by processing without manual intervention.

-It was developed for equities trading in the early 1990s in London for automated processing in the equity markets.

-Payments
+Background

 Straight-through processing exists in numerous areas of financial services, such as payments processing.

-Payments may be non-STP due to various reasons such as missing information, information which that is not in a machine "understandable" form (such as name and address rather than a code), or human-readable instructions "Please credit urgently") or simply falls outside of rules for which the bank allows automatic processing (for example, payments of large value or in exotic currencies).
+Payments may be non-STP due to various reasons such as missing information, information which is not in a machine "understandable" form (such as name and address rather than a code), or human-readable instructions, e.g. "Please credit urgently") or simply falls outside of rules for which the bank allows automatic processing (for example, payments of large value or in exotic currencies).

 Traditionally, making payments involves many departments in a bank.
 Both initiating a payment to be sent and processing a received payment may take days.
-In the past, payments were initiated through numerous "human-friendly" (aka paper-based) means, such as a human through a paper order, over the phone, or via fax.
+In the past, payments were initiated through numerous "human-friendly" (also known as paper-based) means, such as a human through a paper order, over the phone, or via fax.
 The payment order was input into the bank's payment system, then confirmed by a supervisor.
 This confirmation ensured an accurate match of input versus order before sending the payment.
 When multiple banks, countries or currencies were involved, the process often took several hours.
 When the complexity of the payment was higher, the amount of labor increased and additional human intervention resulted in more risk of errors, longer processing time, and higher costs.

 In most cases, banks levy charges for non-STP payments or for manual repairs.
 Alternatively, banks may not charge on a "per repair" basis, but rather levy heavier fees for correspondents that provide lower quality (lower STP) payments.